Starr Andrews: 2021–22 season

-2022–23 season
+2022–23 season: Grand Prix silver & U.S. National pewter medalist

 Andrews finished in sixth place at the 2022 CS Nebelhorn Trophy to start the season.
 At her first Grand Prix assignment, the 2022 Skate Canada International, she finished fifth in the short program in a close field.
 She then "surprised" many by finishing second in the free skate, rising to take the silver medal.
-She became the first African American woman to medal in singles in the Grand Prix era that began in 1995, and the second Black woman after Frenchwoman Surya Bonaly.
+She became the first Black American woman to medal in singles in the Grand Prix era that began in 1995, and the second Black woman after Frenchwoman Surya Bonaly.
 Andrews noted the significance, saying "it is a huge deal for me.
 I am one of the few people of color in the sport, and to bring home a medal is even more special."
 Heading into the 2022 NHK Trophy, she planned to add a second flip to her free skate, having recovered from an ankle "tweak" that had necessitated lessening her content in the early events.
 Fifth in the short program, she dropped to ninth after the free skate, where she singled her planned second flip.

 At the 2023 U.S. Championships, Andrews placed narrowly third in the short program.
 In the free skate she made two jump errors and was overtaken for the bronze medal by Amber Glenn, but she still won the pewter medal and stood on the senior podium for the first time in her career.
 She was the first African-American woman to stand on the US podium since Debi Thomas in 1988, which Andrews acknowledged as "amazing."